Salesforce AppExchange 101: All You Need to Know

 Why Companies and Salesforce Developers Are Making Apps for AppExchange

-It makes sense both for companies and Salesforce developers to publish their Salesforce solutions on AppExchange.
+It makes sense for companies and Salesforce developers to publish their Salesforce solutions on AppExchange.
 You can present your useful extensions for Salesforce on the large professional market and increase your yield.

 The Most Popular Apps on AppExchange